Aliases for ACVR2B Gene

 GeneCards Summary for ACVR2B Gene

 ACVR2B (Activin A Receptor Type 2B) is a Protein Coding gene.
-Diseases associated with ACVR2B include Heterotaxy, Visceral, 4, Autosomal and Heterotaxy.
-Among its related pathways are Signaling by NODAL and Signaling by GPCR.
+Diseases associated with ACVR2B include Heterotaxy, Visceral, 4, Autosomal and Visceral Heterotaxy.
+Among its related pathways are Signaling by NODAL and Signaling pathways regulating pluripotency of stem cells.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ACVR2A.

 UniProtKB/Swiss-Prot Summary for ACVR2B Gene